Shower making gurgling noise

 Plumbing

-The answer to 'shower making gurgling noise' is that a gurgling sound in the shower is typically caused by a blockage or obstruction in the drain line.
-This can be due to a buildup of hair, soap scum, or other debris, which can restrict the flow of water and cause air to be drawn back into the shower drain, creating the gurgling sound.
+The answer to 'shower making gurgling noise' is that a gurgling sound in your shower is usually caused by a blockage or obstruction in the drain line.
+This can be due to a buildup of hair, soap scum, or other debris that is preventing the water from draining properly.
+The gurgling sound is caused by air being forced back up through the drain as the water tries to flow down.

 Step-by-Step Guide